 When looking at a Nutrition Fact Label, note the percentage of DV iron.
 Looking at the above label, if a young female of child-bearing age has a 3/4 cup serving of Wheat Chex, she will be consuming 80% of her iron requirements (or about 14 mg of iron).
 However, if an adult male or older woman eats 3/4 cup of the above cereal, he/she will be consuming almost double the iron recommendation of 8 mg of iron.
-The fact that so much of our food supply is fortified with iron increases the risk that this hefty load of iron in a single serving of breakfast cereal could be problematic.
+The fact that so much of our food supply is fortified with iron increases the risk of getting too much.

 Researchers recently pointed this out in worms, and will likely try to evaluate if this applies to aging in humans.
 In the interim, we already know that iron causes oxidative stress.
 Oxidative stress in humans is thought to be involved in the development of diseases such as cancer and heart disease.